NAR8789/password-generator/README.md

 ### `make`

-Alternately use the convenience targets in the `Makefile`:
+Alternately, use the convenience targets in the `Makefile`:

 ```bash
 $ make password